You are listening to the Sean Hannity Radio Show Podcast.

 Never happened.

-Anyway, here to sort through this, Jay Seculo is the Chief Counsel for the American Center for Law and Justice.
+Anyway, here to sort through this, Jay Seculo is the chief counsel for the American Center for Law and Justice.

-Danielle McLaughlin, constitutional attorney, and wrote the book The Federalist Society, How Conservatives Took the Law Back from Liberals.
+Danielle McLaughlin, constitutional attorney, and wrote the book, The Federalist Society, How Conservatives Took the Law Back from Liberals.

-Jay Sekulow, I'll start with you.
+Jay Seculo, I'll start with you.

 I didn't know last night about this relationship that Mueller had with Comey, and it concerns me now.

-One of the finest people I've ever met.
+One of the finest people I've ever met?

 This is Washington.

-So look, I said this when it was this should alleviate the media hysteria surrounding a non-story.
+So, look, I said this when it was - this should alleviate the media hysteria surrounding a non-story because Mueller is a guy that will just look at the facts.

 Remember, he's not a special prosecutor.